epn-vespa/tutorials/misc/setting_up_tools/setting_up_tools.md

 #### Superposing images on HiPS

 Although Aladin will overplot images in the current coordinate frame, the positioning may be approximative.
 A secure way to overplot images is to first turn them into HiPS in Aladin.
+Contours (s\_region) and MOC will display correctly in Aladin.

+#### Building HiPS

+New HiPS can also be computed from complete image maps.
+This is best done in a terminal:

+java -Xmx16g -jar Hipsgen.jar -hhhcar in=Phobos_Viking_Mosaic_40ppd_DLRcontrol.jpg out=Phobos/PhobosHips color=jpg id=CDS/P/Phobos-Viking order=4 INDEX TILES

+You need to identify the optimal HiPS order that preserves the map resolution, and also to check that the HiPS is correctly oriented in Aladin.
+If longitudes are reversed, set ".longitude" to "descending" in properties (it may be more convenient to invert the map before conversion to HiPS).

+On this particular example: Aladin assumes targets are spherical, therefore large departures from a spherical shape result in mapping errors and unusual representation in 3D.
+Although you probably don't want to plot Phobos as a 3D sphere, 2D maps (projections other than spheric) are acceptable and commonly used for non-spherical objects.
+Real problems arise when the lon/lat system is degenerated and does not identify unique locations at the surface (Eros, 67P, etc).

 ### 3- AladinLite